YoniShpund/SDC.io/README.md

     python setup.py install
     ```

-1. Open the solution in Visual Studio and connect the DB.
+1. Open the solution in Visual Studio and connect the DB with the following actions:
+a.
+Go to “SQL Server Object Explorer”.
+b.
+Enter the “(localdb)\MSSQLLocalDB” and then on press on right mouse on “databases” and choose “Add New Database”.
+c.
+Enter the name “SDC.io.DB”.
+d.
+Add new table in “Tables”, and the next query:
+    ```sql
+    CREATE TABLE [dbo].[Users] (
+        [Email]    VARCHAR (50) NOT NULL,
+        [Password] VARCHAR (50) NOT NULL
+    );
+    ```
+    e.
+Press “Update” and then “Update Database”.
+1. Run the project.

 ## Authors